-You might be wondering how you can break into Product Management.
+You might be wondering how you can become a Product Manager.
 These are some of the questions you might be asking yourself right now:

 - How do I get my first job as a Product Manager?